UmerTayyeb/KeepAlive_ctrl-Tab/README.md

 Creating an Executable File:

-Build the Executable(This will create an executable named keep_awake in the current directory (for ubuntu/windows))
+Build the Executable(This will create an executable named keep_awake in the current directory (for windows))

-        go build -o keep_awake
+        go build -o keep_awake.exe

 Run the Executable

-        ./keep_awake
+        ./keep_awake.exe